Skip to main content

 Struct Tags

-Column mappings and behavior are controlled via the db struct tag.
+Column names are controlled via the db struct tag, while sqlr-specific metadata is controlled via the sqlr struct tag.
 The db tag is optional for public fields — when omitted, the field name is converted to a column name using SchemaNameTransformer (default: snake_case).
-Public struct and slice-of-struct fields without a db tag are auto-detected as relationships (see Auto-detected Relationships).
-To explicitly exclude a public field from all mapping, use db:"-" (without any options after the comma).
+Public struct and slice-of-struct fields without a db or sqlr tag can also be auto-detected as relationships when sqlr finds matching entity and foreign-key evidence (see Auto-detected Relationships).
+To explicitly exclude a public field from all mapping, use db:"-" by itself.

 Excluding Fields